 It is a painting, the bottom and float bottom fuselage will be inking without especially fading effect.
 The dark green upper area When a body color of dark green puts the light and shade here and there.

 Depending on the taste, but I feel that’s random in the crisp line unnatural to somehow Japanese fighter airplane.
 Because I could not start it again if I put the decal off the nationality mark, I repainted that there is some gradation.

-The Seiran is the special attack airplane which can be equipped with an 800kg bomb.
+The Seiran is a special attack airplane that can be equipped with an 800kg bomb.
 This airplane could be stocked in a submarine.
 28 planes were produced by the end of the war.
 There was also the Panama Canal bombardment plan, but couldn’t participate in the actual fighting and met the end of the war finally.

 The antenna line is made of metal.
 At the antenna pole on the cockpit, I have been damaged after completion.
 It was attached again, so the one stuck tightly has sagged for a short while.
 It’s very regrettable.

 Moreover, a drill was used to fix an antenna pole again, so a chip is in the cockpit.
 It’s trouble to the next from the next as a domino was being lined and it was knocked down by the way.
 A chip was falling finally, but building works around here needs scrupulous attention.